 The district attorney opposed the motion, arguing that professor Schoenthaler’s survey did not even ask interviewees the crucial question: whether they would be willing to set aside their preexisting views and decide the case based on evidence introduce at trial.
 The district attorney also noted that all 35 relevant newscasts aired in March 1992 in the weeks after the murder and at the time of Johnsen’s arrest were nearly two years before trial began in February 1994.

 The trial court held a four-day hearing on the motion.
 The prosecutor used an expert who had testified 25 times for the prosecution in opposing change of venue motions.
-The expert said such studies, as those like the one by Professor Schoenthaler, because the survey participants are not representative of those people who would show up for jury duty.
+The expert said such studies, as those like the one by Professor Schoenthaler, are meaningless because the survey participants are not representative of those people who would show up for jury duty.
 He also noted that Schoenthaler’s results indicated 44.1 percent of all survey subjects did not have any knowledge of the case.

 The judge denied the motion, finding that while the nature and the gravity of Johnsen’s offense supported a venue change, but all the other legally relevant factors weighed in the opposite direction.
 In sum, he found under People v.
 Smith (2015) 61 Cal.4th 18, 39, that there was not a “reasonable likelihood” that Johnsen could not receive a fair and impartial trial in Stanislaus County.
 In response, Johnsen sought a writ of mandate in the Court of Appeal, which denied the writ.